malonehunter/hyperdope-gematria/README.md

 ## About The Project

-Decode your reality and discover hidden synchronicities.
-Gematria is everywhere.
+Decode your reality.
+Discover hidden synchronicities.
+Gematria is everywhere!

 Try it live at http://www.hyperdope.com/gematria